lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 On receiving a SCHC ACK REQ or an All-1 SCHC Fragment,

-- if the receiver has at least one window that it knows has tiles missing, it MUST return a SCHC ACK for the lowest-numbered such window,
+- if the receiver knows of any windows with missing tiles for the packet being reassembled, it MUST return a SCHC ACK for the lowest-numbered such window,
 - otherwise,
   * if it has received at least one tile, it MUST return a SCHC ACK for the highest-numbered window it currently has tiles for